 Every spring, a shiny red fire truck shows up on our street.
-The firefighters on board have arrived for a walkthrough inspection of our premises to make sure that all areas are safe for our employees, our customers and for the firefighters themselves should an emergency arise.
+The firefighters on board have arrived for a walkthrough inspection of our premises to make sure that all areas are safe for our employees, our customers, Giving Back and the firefighters themselves should an emergency arise.

 Firefighting is a dangerous occupation that has taken many lives.
-Yet there has never been a national memorial to honour those fallen in the line of duty as there are for police and our armed forces personnel.
+Yet there has never been a national memorial to honor those fallen in the line of duty as there are for police and our armed forces personnel.
+Scrap Yard Brampton

 The Foundation is a registered, non-profit, charitable organization.
-It is all-inclusive and relies on fundraising to operate.
-We are grateful to have been engaged, in our own small way, on an on-going basis with this project.
+Giving Back It is all-inclusive and relies on fundraising to operate.
+We are grateful to have been engaged, in our own small way, on an ongoing basis with this project.
+Scrap Yard in Burlington

 The site itself has quite a history of its own.
 This is the area where the Ottawa-Hull conflagration of 1900 crossed over from Hull on the morning of April 26th, after destroying 1300 buildings, and moved on to kill seven people and destroy another 1400 buildings in Ottawa.
 The fire was finally stopped from spreading near the exact spot where the monument will be located.